LiorKogan/V1/README.md

 ![V1](Pictures/Agg-A3-Extended.png)

-_**Q331:** Any day in which the horse ownerships that started lasted on average for at least ten years_
+_**Q331:** Any day during which the horse ownerships that started lasted on average for at least ten years_

 ![V1](Pictures/Q331.png)